What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help? | Capitol Physical Therapy | Washington DC Physical Therapists

-While the word “spur” might make you think of something sharp and painful, bone spurs often don’t hurt at all.
+While the word “spur” might make you think of something sharp and painful, most bone spurs don’t cause any significant pain at all.

-They can be nothing more than an aesthetic change in your body that doesn’t require any treatment.
+In fact, most bone spurs are nothing more than an aesthetic change in your body that don’t require any treatment.

 But what exactly are bone spurs, how do they form, and how can orthopedic physical therapy help?